TusharBhatia34/project_Petmatch/README.md

 - Application review by pet owners
 - user can view their own posts
 - user can update their profile
+- user can edit/delete their own post

 However, several features are still under development or planned for future updates:

 - Searching and filtering options for pet listings
 - Terms and conditions integration
 - Viewing of user's own applied applications
-- Post deletion and account deletion capabilities
+- account deletion
 - Additional enhancements and functionalities

 I am actively working on these features and will update the status as development progresses.
 Contributions and feedback are welcome to help improve the app.